rails/tailwindcss-rails/README.md

 [Tailwind CSS](https://tailwindcss.com) is a utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.

-This gem wraps [the standalone executable version](https://tailwindcss.com/blog/standalone-cli) of the Tailwind CSS v3 framework.
-These executables are platform specific, so there are actually separate underlying gems per platform, but the correct gem will automatically be picked for your platform.
-Supported platforms are Linux x64, macOS arm64, macOS x64, and Windows x64.
-(Note that due to this setup, you must install the actual gems – you can't pin your gem to the github repo.)

-You can customize the Tailwind build through the `config/tailwind.config.js` file, just like you would if Tailwind was running in a traditional node installation.
-All the first-party plugins are supported.

-The installer will create your Tailwind input file in `app/assets/stylesheets/application.tailwind.css`.
-This is where you import the plugins you want to use, and where you can setup your custom `@apply` rules.
-When you run `rails tailwindcss:build`, this input file will be used to generate the output in `app/assets/builds/tailwind.css`.
-That's the output CSS that you'll include in your app (the installer automatically configures this, alongside the Inter font as well).

-**If you need to use a custom input or output file**, you can run `bundle exec tailwindcss` to access the platform-specific executable, and give it your own build options.

-**When you're developing your application**, you want to run Tailwind in watch mode, so changes are automatically reflected in the generated CSS output.
-You can do this either by running `rails tailwindcss:watch` as a separate process, or by running `./bin/dev` which uses [foreman](https://github.com/ddollar/foreman) to starts both the Tailwind watch process and the rails server in development mode.
-If you are running `rails tailwindcss:watch` as a process in a Docker container, set `tty: true` in `docker-compose.yml` for the appropriate container to keep the watch process running.

-**If you want unminified assets**, you can pass the `debug` parameter to the rake task, i.e. `rails tailwindcss:build[debug]` or `rails tailwindcss:watch[debug]`.

 ## Installation

 With Rails 7 you can generate a new application preconfigured with Tailwind by using `--css tailwind`.
 If you're adding Tailwind later, you need to: